 How do I get PrEP?

-Make an appointment online or on the phone with your local Planned Parenthood health center.
+Call and make an appointment at our D.C.
+Planned Parenthood health center.
 Your appointment will include a PrEP counseling session and a HIV test.